gordon-cs/gordon-360-ui/docs/ThemePaletteDocs.md

 open space (for example info.light is unused currently).
 You should also name every color with a variable name in theme.ts to enhance readability.

+Some components can reference the palette colors without the use of CSS.
+For example, MUI buttons have a `color` prop.
+A button with the prop `color='primary'` will have a GordonBlue background and White text color based on the main and contrast text colors defined in the primary colors.
+In the case of buttons, it is recommended to use the color prop instead of external CSS unless further customization is needed.

 ### Project Contributors

 - _Jack Hammond_